 Table 2 shows the techniques used in acquiring entrepreneurship education curriculum for youth unemployment in Nigeria.
 The table shows that the respondents agreed with all the items in the table.
 Based on the result from this table and mean score acceptance by the decision rule, the techniques used in acquiring entrepreneurship education curriculum for youth unemployment in Nigeria are: availability of entrepreneurship education opportunities for youths in Nigeria, the curriculum incorporates practical and hands-on activities to enhance entrepreneurial skills among the youth, entrepreneurship education curriculum aligns with the current and the future needs of industries in Nigeria, fostering employability, entrepreneurship education programs are inclusive, catering to the diverse needs and backgrounds of Nigerian youths and entrepreneurship education curriculum focuses on developing an entrepreneurial mindset among youths, encouraging innovation of creativity.

 Research question 3: What are the challenges that hindered entrepreneurship education in youth employment in Nigeria?

-Table 3: Challenges that hindered entrepreneurship education in youth employment in Nigeria
+Table 3.
+Challenges that hindered entrepreneurship education in youth employment in Nigeria